Loading...

 Step-by-step guide to challenging Mississippi HOA violations.
 Contract law defenses, selective enforcement, documentation strategies, and escalation options for Mississippi homeowners.

 Mississippi's HOA enforcement framework is among the least regulated in the country.
 For planned community HOAs, there is no dedicated state statute — enforcement is governed entirely by your CC&Rs, bylaws, and Mississippi contract law.
-For condominiums, the Mississippi Condominium Act (§89-9-1 et seq.) provides a statutory framework.
+For condominiums, the Mississippi Condominium Law (§89-9-1 et seq.) provides a statutory framework.

 Because Mississippi lacks comprehensive HOA legislation, your governing documents essentially function as your private "statute."
 This means the HOA has broad discretion, but it also means they are strictly bound to follow the procedures outlined in those documents.